Kent Trading Standards Checked Scheme

 We will:

-• Offer (but guarantee) membership to businesses who comply with the law, trade honestly and fairly.
+• Provide (but not guarantee) membership to businesses who comply with the law, trade honestly and fairly.

 • Provide business paperwork templates for you to use including quotes and cancellation paperwork written by a qualified Trading Standards Officer.